rolypolytoy/S1/README.md

 Here's what I still need to implement:

 - Functioning code for the microcontroller to run on, and a companion desktop app that integrates with any OS
-- CAD and Assembly files for the mechanical portions
+- CAD files for the mechanical portions
 - Assembly and proof of functionality.

 ---